Skip to main content

 Prerequisites

-You can SSH directly into any GPU worker node/ Slurm compute nodes from the cluster UI.
+You can SSH directly into any GPU worker node or Slurm compute node from the cluster UI.
 From the UI:

-3. Find the node you want to access
+4. Find the node you want to access.

-5. Paste and run the command in your terminal
+6. Paste and run the command in your terminal.

 Use cases for direct worker node access: